mayooot/liqo/docs/usage/namespace-offloading.md

 However, it can lead to **conflicts** in case a namespace with the same name already exists inside the selected remote clusters, ultimately causing the remote namespace creation request to be rejected.
 * **SelectedName**: you can specify the name of the remote namespace through the `--remote-namespace-name` flag.
 This flag is ignored in case the *namespace mapping strategy* is set to *DefaultName* or *EnforceSameName*.
+* **NamespaceLabelSelector**: you can specify which namespaces should be offloaded by using kubernetes namespace label selectors.

 More details and examples can be found in the following sections.